Sahil170595/Parallax/SCENARIOS_README.md

 # Usage Scenario Test Files

-This directory contains individual test files for each usage scenario from the documentation.
+The demo scripts now live in the `demos/` directory and contain individual test files for each usage scenario from the documentation.

 ## Test Files